Graph500: Benchmark

 The implementation strategy that have won the championship on the Japanese K computer is described in.

 Top 10 ranking

+According to June 2024 release of the list, for the BFS results section, Fugaku ranks highest, but in the SSSP results section Wuhan Supercomputer ranks highest, then Pengcheng Cloudbrain-II, then Fugaku; table shows for BFS results:

+Spain (Barcelona), has a new supercomputer MareNostrum 5 ACC, ranked 8th.

 2022

 According to November 2022 release of the list:

 2020

 Arm-based Fugaku took the top spot of the list.

 2016

 According to June 2016 release of the list:

 2014

 According to June 2014 release of the list:

 2013

 According to June 2013 release of the list: